Azure/AppConfiguration-GoProvider/README.md

 ```

 ## Examples

+The repository includes complete examples showing how to use the Go Provider in different scenarios:

 - [Console Application](./example/console-example/): Simple CLI app using App Configuration
 - [Web Application](./example/gin-example/): Gin web app with App Configuration integration